Medical expert of the article

 Wound care

-- point wounds;
+- punctate wounds;

-- wounds of the hand, foot, perineum, or genitals;
+- wounds of the hand, foot, perineum or genitals;

 - wounds inflicted more than a few hours ago;